 OVI-UND Seminar Series

-Each Spring semester since 2016, in partnership with the Opera del Vocabolario Italiano, the Center for Italian Studies sponsors a series of video conference seminars on various topics regarding early Italian literature, philology, and lexicography.
+Each Spring semester since 2016, in partnership with the Opera del Vocabolario Italiano, the Center for Italian Studies sponsors a series of video conference seminars conducted in Italian on various topics regarding early Italian literature, philology, and lexicography.
 The seminars are held at 10 am EST / 4 pm CET, with connections from OVI in Florence, from Notre Dame's Global Gateway in Rome, and from Room 121 of Notre Dame's Information Technology Center.
 The seminars can support up to 50 connections worldwide via Zoom videoconferencing software (www.zoom.us).
 If you are interested in participating as a discussant, please contact Demetrio S. Yocum.